mbfrmbfrmbfr/StepfordBroadcast/replit.md

 ## Overview

 This is a full-stack news website application for the Stepford Broadcasting Corporation (SBC).
-It's built with a modern tech stack featuring Express.js backend, React frontend, and PostgreSQL database.
-The application allows users to view published news articles and provides an admin dashboard for content management.
+It's built with a modern tech stack featuring Express.js backend, React frontend, and in-memory storage (with optional PostgreSQL support).
+The application provides a public news interface and comprehensive admin dashboard with role-based user management, suitable for VPS deployment.

 ## User Preferences